 Deep breaths, censorship is bad, no wonder he was in such a foul mood yesterday, mumbling about being depressed and stuff.

-A mother lives with her two kids, 9 and 3 in the cellar of a bombed out building.The 9 year old forages for food in the streets at night, while dodging machine gun fire.
+Just to summarize this uplifting holiday tale, a mother lives with her two kids, 9 and 3, in the cellar of a bombed out building.The 9 year old forages for food in the streets at night, while hop-scotching his way past flying bullets.
 He sleeps on a chair.
-His 3 year old sister used to have a doll, but she lost it in the street, running from sniper fire.
+His 3 year old sister used to have a doll, but she lost it in the street while running from sniper fire.

-Where’s Dad? you ask.
+Where is the Dad? you ask.

-Will I always knee jerk about the religious stuff available in public, government-supported schools?
+Beyond my personal feelings about Mini Graham Cracker, will I always knee jerk about the religious stuff available in public, government-supported schools?